Hospital of Hope

 Association of Baptists for World Evangelism (ABWE)

-Minimum Time Requirement
+Minimum Service Requirement

-Profile
+• Profile

 Hospital of Hope is located in the northern region of Togo.
 Opening in March 2015, the hospital is a 66-bed major medical, surgical, and acute care facility and regional trauma center.
-The bulk of the patients are Togolese, but many come from neighboring Ghana, Burkina Faso, and Benin.
+The bulk of the patients are Togolese, but many come from neighboring countries as well.
 The staff is composed of missionary physicians and other volunteers as well as Togolese physician assistants, nurses, and support staff.
 Our Togolese staff is made up of a mix of Christians and non-Christians.
 Annually, we provide care to over 2,500 medical inpatients and have approximately 1,000 surgical cases.
 The hospital outpatient clinic is open four days per week, and averages 100–150 patients (depending on number of providers available) per day.
 The outpatient clinic contains several exam rooms and a treatment room.
 The hospital also holds immunization and prenatal clinics.
 In all of our services offered, our main goal is to share the Gospel of Jesus Christ as we provide compassionate healthcare in His name.

 The hospital’s official address is in the town of Mango and consists of a 66-acre, walled complex.
 There are various ministry opportunities for service available including medical, community health, sports, and building maintenance.